First is one of those special faith communities that makes you feel right at home from the get go—warm, loving and caring people.

 I provide IT support for First Lutheran as well as for their affiliations: Fanfare Lutheran Music Academy, Galveston Oktoberfest, and the Lyceum of Galveston.
 Additionally, I am a photographer and videographer and help with the live streaming of worship services.
 I design creative graphics for posters and flyers, as well as graphic animations for online viewing.

 I earned an Associate of Science In Technology degree from Lee College in Baytown and a B.S. in Management Information Systems from the University of Houston (Main Campus).
 After working as a computer programmer for over 20 years, I completed several courses in graphic design using the complete Adobe Creative Suite at College of the Mainland and founded Rising Tide New Media in 2006.
-Since then have created websites, TV commercials, program books, posters, and brochures for various clients in Texas, Utah, South Carolina, and Hawaii.
+Since then have created websites, TV commercials, program books, posters, and brochures for various clients in Texas, Utah, Arizona, South Carolina, and Hawaii.